md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Responsible communication.
 * Continuous oversight.

-AI systems that are trusted are more likely to be accepted and used effectively.
+AI systems that are trusted are more likely to be accepted and used effectively [1,4,5,15,74].

-### The Role of BAPIL
+## The Role of BAPIL

-Within the broader BAPIL vision, responsible AI serves as a cross-cutting principle that informs all research, governance, education, and innovation activities.
+Within the broader BAPIL vision, responsible AI serves as a cross-cutting principle that informs all research, governance, education, and innovation activities [1,4,5,24].

 BAPIL seeks to: